-- Apply for financial support – if you are on certain benefits or over 65, you may be entitled to help with your heating bills.
-Find out more at www.gov.uk/cold-weather-payment
+Did you know you might be able to access financial support?
+If you are on certain benefits or over 65, you may be entitled to help with your heating bills.
+Find out more at: www.gov.uk/cold-weather-payment

 A boiler breakdown can be miserable, especially when it’s cold outside.
 Before you call for help, take a look through the issues below to see if there is a simple fix.